harshnative/JARVIS/additional_readmes/passwordModule.md

 We use one time pad cipher encryption technology to encrypt the passwords in the Storage, anyone will need to have your master password to decrpyt it.

 This is quite strong encryption tech, but still things can be cracked down by using brute force attach by a very powerfull computer, so we do not recommend storing extremely sensitive information into this.

-If you want to store very sensitive information into this then install jarvis in a encrypted container like ones generated from the veracrypt or truecrpyt

 ## Commands to use in this module